 How to use the Google Analytics Audit Checklist:

 Conducting a Google Analytics audit is one of the first tasks you should undertake when joining an organisation as a web analyst or consultant.
-Google Analytics is a powerful and flexible web analytics tool, but like any SaaS solution it requires time and effort to set it up correctly and fine tune it to meet your specific needs.
-Using a Google Analytics audit checklist can also help to improve your organisation’s confidence in web analytics data and inform planning to enhance and maintain a high level of data quality.
+Google Analytics is a powerful and flexible web analytics tool.
+But like any SaaS solution it requires time and effort to set it up correctly and fine tune it to meet your specific needs.
+Using a Google Analytics audit checklist can also help to improve your organisation’s confidence in web analytics data.
+It will inform planning to enhance and maintain a high level of data quality.

 1. Start with the customer:

-One such framework has been developed by optimisation expert Jonny Longden.
+This framework is by optimisation expert Jonny Longden.
 The Ecommerce Performance Framework below shows how to align customer goals with your metrics and optimisation focus.
-This can be used to help define your measurement plan and inform your requirements from Google Analytics.
+This can help define your measurement plan and inform your requirements from Google Analytics.

 2. Permissions and Structure of Google Analytics:

-Many organisations lack simple documentation of which Google Analytics properties relate to which website and which Google Tag Manager container is used for configuring tags.
+Many organisations lack simple documentation of which Google Analytics properties relate to which website.
+And which Google Tag Manager container is used for configuring tags.
 That’s why it’s a good idea to start your Google Analytics audit by checking the GA or GTM code on each of your websites.
-You may discover that you haven’t got access to all the properties you need and that some websites don’t have the necessary code for GTM and are hard coded with GA base code.
+You may discover that you haven’t got access to all the properties you need.
+Some websites don’t have the necessary code for GTM and are hard coded with GA base code.